 Drying dill

-Dry dill and dill seeds can then be used in a variety of ways in the kitchen.
-And they will keep for some time so you don’t have to use them immediately.
+Dry dill and dill seeds can then be used in various ways in the kitchen.
+They will keep for some time, so you don’t have to use them immediately.

 If you don’t have a dehydrator, here are a few more methods of preserving herbs.